Local Resources

 Phone: (972) 276 1250

-Eyeglasses for needy adults and children not in school; Need referral by LSTF-recognized social worker; Children are eligible for eye exams and glasses by the referral of a school nurse, who should contact LSTF; Exams for kids are held at the Low Vision Clinic (see link); Must have a parent or legal guardian present.
-You can expect to wait between 2-4 hours on busy days.
+Eyeglasses are available for needy adults and children not in school.
+However, you need a referral from an LSTF-recognized social worker.
+For children, a school nurse can refer them for eye exams and glasses by contacting LSTF.
+Additionally, exams for kids take place at the Low Vision Clinic (see link).
+A parent or legal guardian must be present.
+On busy days, you can expect to wait between 2-4 hours.

 Cornerstone Health Services, Charitable Cataract Clinic (Tarrant County and surrounding areas)